postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 By default, WebSocket connections use the same ports as HTTP (80) and HTTPS (443).

 Postman doesn't have a fixed IP range that can be provided.
-If necessary, please refer to the [current AWS IP ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) and allow the broad range provided.
+If necessary, refer to the [current AWS IP ranges](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html) and allow the broad range provided.

 ## Troubleshooting your Postman installation

 If you encounter any issues installing and running Postman, check out the following tips.
-If these don't help, please refer to the installation posts on the [community forum](https://community.postman.com/tags/installation) and create a new post if your issue isn't already covered.
+If these don't help, refer to the installation posts on the [community forum](https://community.postman.com/tags/installation) and create a new post if your issue isn't already covered.

 ### Update failed error